yashgoyal07/url_shortener/README.md

 # url_shortner
-It is a url shortner web app to shorten large urls.
+It is a url shortner web app to shorten long urls.